The Center for Education of the College of Physicians of Philadelphia

 Marcy Engleman is the Museum Educator for the Mütter Museum.
 She conducts tours, teaches classes, and manages the Docent crew.
 She received a BS in Wildlife and Fisheries Science from Penn State University, and a teaching certificate from Alvernia College.
 At home, Marcy has twin daughters, as well as a bevy of pets, including snakes, lizards and a bird.

-Kevin Impellizeri has served as the Youth Program Coordinator since August 2015.
-He comes to the College of Physicians with a BA in History and Political Science from Rutgers and an MA in History with a Museum Studies Certificate from the University of Delaware as a well as a bag of tricks from museum education jobs at the National Constitution Center, Eastern State Penitentiary Historic Site, and Fort Mifflin on the Delaware.
+Kevin Impellizeri is the Assistant Director of the Karabots Junior Fellows Program and the Center for Education Curriculum Developer, and he has been with the College of Physicians of Philadelphia since 2015.
+He comes to the College of Physicians with a BA in History and Political Science from Rutgers and an MA and PhD in History with a Museum Studies Certificate from the University of Delaware as a well as a bag of tricks from museum education jobs at the National Constitution Center, Eastern State Penitentiary Historic Site, and Fort Mifflin on the Delaware.
 He is very interested in bringing game-based learning into the classroom.

 While her colleagues cringe at all talk of zodiac, Jeanene admits she is a Virgo with a Leo rising and Gemini moon and feels that these attributes explain her desire to serve, her shy gregariousness, her need to reflect, and her somewhat cluttered sense of order!